CrumpLab/CrumpLab.github.io/courses/experimentalFall2017/index.md

 |=====
 {: rules="groups"}

 Lecture notes will always be posted after class.
 If they are available before class, they are subject to change.
+The dates listed are only for the lecture, check your lab section schedule for lab dates.

 ### Resources